Services Provided by Agencies

 There are a lot of variables among the services provided by adoption agencies.
 One common first step is an orientation meeting or training session for prospective adoptive parents.
 At the meeting or training you will likely:

-- Earn about policies and practices regarding adoption.
+- Learn about policies and practices regarding adoption

-- Gain insight into the challenges and rewards of adoptive parenting; and obtain application materials.
+- Gain insight into the challenges and rewards of adoptive parenting

 Questions to Ask an Agency Before a Home Study

 - Is the agency licensed by the state to make special needs adoptions?

 - How many special needs adoptions has the agency made in the past 5 years?

 - Have any of the agency's adoptions fallen through or disrupted in the past five years?

 - What steps does the agency take to make sure that adoptions proceed as planned and do not disrupt after placement?

 - Can the agency provide references from parents who recently adopted through them?